JackKoLing/HOLT-Net/eval/readme.md

-The eval files to refinement the HOI results and get final mAP.
+The eval files to refine the HOI results and get final mAP.